 We travel with a bunch of cameras, but the one we universally recommend is the RX 100.
 This camera is tremendous for a day hike as it fits in your pocket and still packs a punch.

 They make a number of models at different price points, but it’s a simple to use point-and-shoot camera that anyone can operate.
 It also takes superb images with a 20mp resolution and full manual controls.

 It’s a good idea to carry with your supplies to start a fire should you need one.
 We like to carry a disposable butane lighter, but it’s also possible to carry sturdy waterproof matches in a container.
 It’s also a good idea if you’re in wet conditions to carry some kindling that can be used to start.

-If you’re not on a long hike a large multiple day hiking backpack may not be necessary.
-Expect to still cary several pounds of gear on your pack so it’s important to have a backpack that sits well on your back with good suspension.
-However, you don’t need a 50L+ backpack instead opt for a size around 35L that should be enough to carry all of your necessities.
+A large multiple-day hiking backpack may not be necessary if you’re not on a long hike.
+Expect to carry several pounds of gear on your pack, so it’s important to have a backpack that sits well on your back with good suspension.
+However, you don’t need a 50L+ backpack; instead, opt for a size around 35L that should be enough to carry all of your necessities.

-This is a non-negotiable item if you’re in bear country and in some parks it’s actually required by law.
-The same goes for bear proof canisters, but you likely won’t need that for a day hike.
-However, if you plan to spend a night in bear country you need to learn proper bear aware steps and understand crucial deterrent steps.
+This is a non-negotiable item if you’re in bear country, and in some parks it’s actually required by law.
+The same goes for bear-proof canisters, but you likely won’t need that for a day hike.
+However, if you plan to spend a night in bear country, you must learn proper bear-aware steps and understand crucial deterrent steps.

 You can read more about what to wear hiking in our more detailed post.
 We’re always looking to perfect what we wear in the mountains, wilderness, or jungle and no trip is exactly the same.